 Patients who have suffered a stroke often have restricted limb movement, and rehabilitation therapies are looking to using robotic means to assist these patients.

-Read the description (line breaks added) of one such study as shown below (Lo et al. 2010), then complete the crossword regarding this information.
+Read the description (line breaks added) of one such study as shown below (Lo et al. 2010), then complete the crossword below regarding this information.

 In this multicenter, randomized, controlled trial involving 127 patients with moderate-to-severe upper-limb impairment 6 months or more after a stroke, we randomly assigned 49 patients to receive intensive robot-assisted therapy, 50 to receive intensive comparison therapy, and 28 to receive usual care.